wso2/docs-choreo-dev/en/docs/quick-start-guides/expose-a-service-as-a-managed-api-with-choreo-api-manager.md

 5. Click **Create**.

-   This takes you to the **Develop** view where you can see the operations of the REST API proxy.
+   This takes you to the **Develop** view, where you can see the operations of the REST API proxy.

 ## Step 2: Deploy the REST API proxy